kimchitsigai/Articles-and-Tutorials/install_freepbx_ubuntu.md

 >#### SSH Keys
 >
-For increased security, it's advisable that you create your droplet with pre-installed SSH keys. *See* [How To Use SSH Keys with DigitalOcean Droplets](https://www.digitalocean.com/community/articles/how-to-use-ssh-keys-with-digitalocean-droplets) (**Windows users:** Refer to [How To Create SSH Keys with PuTTY to Connect to a VPS | DigitalOcean](https://www.digitalocean.com/community/articles/how-to-create-ssh-keys-with-putty-to-connect-to-a-vps), instead).
+For increased security, it is advisable that you:
+* create your droplet with pre-installed SSH keys. *See* [How To Use SSH Keys with DigitalOcean Droplets](https://www.digitalocean.com/community/articles/how-to-use-ssh-keys-with-digitalocean-droplets) (**Windows users:** Refer to the article cited, blow); and
+* disable password logins. *See* [How To Create SSH Keys with PuTTY to Connect to a VPS](https://www.digitalocean.com/community/articles/how-to-create-ssh-keys-with-putty-to-connect-to-a-vps).

 Generally speaking, a: